Bobobo-bo-Bo-bobo/pkidb/README.md

 ***<u>Note:</u>*** *This options should only be used in special circumstances.
 Usually (for instance if a certificate has been issued with wrong information like missing or misspelled `subjectAltName`) it should be revoked and reissued instead.*

 ### Export the public key of a certificate - `export`
 The `export` command writes the base64 encoded X509 data of a certificate (PEM format).
-Serial number of the certificate must be given or will be from the standard input.
+The serial number of the certificate must be given or will be read from the standard input.
 The certificate will be written to standard output or to a file if the `--output` option is used.

 | Option | Argument | Default | Description |
 |:-------|:--------:|:--------|:-------------|